akyrillidis/nonconvex-qst/MiFGD.md

 We report the fidelity of the reconstruction as a function of elapsed training time for $$n = 3, 4$$ in the figure below for all methods provided by $$\texttt{Qucumber}$$: $$\texttt{PRWF}, \texttt{CWF}$$, and $$\texttt{DM}$$.
 Note that Time (secs) on $$x$$-axis is plotted with log-scale.

 ![Performance comparison with Qucumber methods.
 All experiments are performed on a NVidia GeForce GTX 1080 TI with 11GB RAM.](/assets/img/nn-comparison-plot.png)
+{:.image-caption}
+*Performance comparison with Qucumber methods.
+All experiments are performed on a NVidia GeForce GTX 1080 TI with 11GB RAM.*

 We observe that for all cases, $$\texttt{Qucumber}$$ methods are orders of magnitude slower than $$\texttt{MiFGD}$$.
 For the $$\texttt{Hadamard}(n)$$ and $$\texttt{Random}(n)$$, reaching reasonable fidelities is significantly slower for both $$\texttt{CWF}$$ and $$\texttt{DM},$$ while $$\texttt{PRWF}$$ hardly improves its performance throughout the training.
 For the $$\texttt{GHZ}$$ case, $$\texttt{CWF}$$ and $$\texttt{DM}$$ also shows *non-monotonic* behaviors: even after a few thousands of seconds, fidelities have not "stabilized", while $$\texttt{PRWF}$$ stabilizes in very low fidelities.
 In comparison, $$\texttt{MiFGD}$$ is several orders of magnitude faster than both $$\texttt{CWF}$$ and $$\texttt{DM}$$ and fidelity smoothly increases to comparable or higher values.
 What is notable is the scalability of $$\texttt{MiFGD}$$ compared to neural network approaches for higher values of $$n$$.